wolfwashere/GhostC2/README.md

 # 👻 GhostC2

 GhostC2 is a modular, encrypted, post-exploitation command-and-control (C2) framework built with Python and Flask.
-It features real-time WebSocket communication, polymorphic payload generation, operator authentication, and optional `.exe` packaging.
+It features real-time WebSocket communication, polymorphic payload generation, operator authentication, optional `.exe` packaging, and a fully interactive file browser UI.

 Check out the wiki for an Operator Quickstart Guide.